OpenOCL/openocl.github.io/_api/ocl_solver.md

     content: "Sets an end bound on a variable.
 If only the lower bound is given, it will be `lb==ub`.
 A bound can be either scalar or a vector with `length(lb)==length(ub)==N+1` for states and `length(lb)==length(ub)==N` for control variables."
     parameters:
       - content: "The variable id"
         name: "id"
         type: "char"
       - content: "The lower bound"
-        name: "lb"
-        type: "numeric"
-      - content: "The upper bound"
-        name: "ub,optional"
-        type: "numeric"
-  - name: "setParameter"
-    content: "Sets a bound on the parameter with the given name.
-If only the lower bound is given, it will be `lb==ub`.
-A bound can be either scalar or a vector with `length(lb)==length(ub)==N+1` for states and `length(lb)==length(ub)==N` for control variables."
-    parameters:
-      - content: "The parameter name"
-        name: "id"
-        type: "char"
-      - content: "The lower bound"